czg-sci-42ver/csapp3e/asm/README.md

 - need `\n` as EOF and return 0 if encounter it even if at the end of line.
   (instead of using `rio_read` to simulate real network where we keep reading after `\n`, fetch multiple lines and block at `Rio_readlineb` in one `connfd`.) so that we can receive multiple client requests.
+- this one can't run in browser because server send wrong responce not consistent with the protocal (just echo but not process the messages, detailed see `/mnt/ubuntu/home/czg/CSAPP-3e-Solutions/site/content/chapter12/code/12.22_origin_change.c`).
 ### [12.27](https://dreamanddead.github.io/CSAPP-3e-Solutions/chapter12/12.27/)
 - here says two condition
   first: the second `fclose` would close one closed fd (paragrph 1).